tetradsensors/tetrad-viz-toolkit/README.md

 ![Static Snapshot Estimate Map](examples/files/map.png)

 ### Getting Started
-The fastest way to get up and running is by installing [pipenv](https://pipenv.pypa.io/en/latest/)
+The fastest way to get up and running is by installing [pipenv](https://pipenv.pypa.io/en/latest/).
+After pipenv is installed, you can set up a new virtual environment:

 ```bash
 pipenv install --skip-lock -r requirements.txt